Research for CCR question #1

 As March 25th approaches, my anxiety levels skyrocket.
 I still need to refilm a couple clips and wrap up on editing.
 Anyway, here is the research for my CCR#1

-• I used suspenseful outdoor shots.
-The shots were shot outside on a nice day, but twists into a creepy basement shot
+- I used suspenseful outdoor shots.
+The shots were shot outside on a nice day, but there are pov shots that look suspenseful.

-• POV : There are POV shots and close-ups.
-Which immerse the audience/make them feel as if they are in the game
+- POV : There are POV shots and close-ups.
+Which immerse the audience/make them feel as if they are in the protagonist's position

-• Effects : The glitch effects, and suspense sounds create unease in viewers.
+- Effects : The suspense sounds create unease in viewers.
 Similar to found-footage horror films.

 Challenge Conventions

-• Despite the film being inspired by a video game, we created the characters from from scratch.
-I acted as the neighbor and tweaked the outfits.
+- Despite the film being inspired by a video game, we created the characters from from scratch.
+I acted as the protagonist and tweaked the outfits.
+We also used few props, or my friend's phone that died.

 Social Groups/Representation of Conflict :

-Curiosity --> Danger : The protagonist, haunted by his fear, curiously goes to face his fears.
-But, ends up in a huge conflict anyway.
+Curiosity --> Danger : The protagonist, curiously goes to see what was going on But, ends up in a huge conflict anyway.

 CITATIONS: